angelo-munoz/learn-to-code/chatgpt-prompts/readme.md

 ```

 ## Response level
 AI can reply with advanced words we don't know.
-So, we can tell it at what level we want our replies.
+So, we it at what level we want our replies.
 You can say `high school`, or a particular grade.
 ```
 Reply at an 8th grade level.
 ```